-Now that Joe Biden has clinched the Democratic primary, the veepstakes are reaching a fever pitch.
+As summer lingers on, the Joe Biden veepstakes are reaching a fever pitch.
 Multiple names are surfacing in media speculation, and there are few certainties about who Biden will pick for vice president, other than the fact that he will be almost certainly selecting a woman.
-As the primary season dragged on, the top tier of candidates came to include a series of women of varying backgrounds and ideologies, including Stacey Abrams, California Sen. Kamala Harris, Michigan Gov. Gretchen Whitmer, and Minnesota Sen. Amy Klobuchar.
+As the primary season dragged on, the top tier of candidates came to include a series of women of varying backgrounds and ideologies, including Stacey Abrams, California Sen. Kamala Harris, and Minnesota Sen. Amy Klobuchar.
 In recent weeks, however, some new names have vaulted to the top of the list, like Susan Rice and California Rep. Karen Bass.

 Biden is being pushed in multiple directions by different interest groups — many progressives are urging him to choose Warren, with an eye towards bridging the gap between his moderate base and aggrieved Bernie Sanders supporters, which polling suggests that choosing Warren would do.
 Meanwhile, prominent Black leaders like Al Sharpton have been urging Biden to choose a Black woman.